 There are various incidents where you will need to contact a lawyer regarding your child.
 For example, while it is always awful to see a school bus in an accident, it does happen.
 In these cases, you need to contact a lawyer specializing in these circumstances, like a Riverside bus accident lawyer, or a bus accident lawyer wherever you are based.

 Do You Think Someone or Something Caused Your Child Harm?

 The first and most vital question to ask if someone or something harmed your child is exactly what happened.
 Maybe your child is old enough that they can communicate to you what occurred.

 If they are too young to articulate it, you may have to rely on witnesses there when it happens.
 Perhaps there will be some physical evidence that reveals the truth as well.

 If you feel like you’re pretty sure someone or something harmed your child, you can reach out to a personal injury lawyer and ask them about your chances of winning your case.
 These lawyers might want 30-40% of your winnings, but the first thing they’ll want to know is all the details concerning the case.
 They will take you on as a client based on what you tell them.

 How Much Evidence Exists?

-You might determine who a likely suspect is from collecting traffic cameras or storing camera footage from a few blocks away.
+You might determine who a likely suspect is by collecting traffic cameras or storing camera footage from a few blocks away.
 However, even if you get a license plate number and the police track the driver down, they might swear it wasn’t them who did it.
-At that point, only solid physical evidence will be able to convict the guilty party.
+At that point, only solid physical evidence can convict the guilty party.

 What Will the Trial Do to Your Family?